-Another qualification that is absolutely critical is insurance.
+Another critical qualification is insurance.
 Make sure they have up-to-date liability insurance.
 Otherwise, if something goes wrong – say, a worker hurts himself or roofing material falls and damages a work truck – they could end up charging you to fix it.

 Today, reviews and recommendations are essential if you want a clear picture of the kind of quality and customer service your potential roofing contractor is known for.

 Look through numerous reviews to establish how the company handles positive – and negative – customer responses.
 Positive reviews show you a lot about what the company does well.
 Negative reviews show you where the company may come up short – and how they respond to customer criticism or try to make things right.
 Stay away from companies that blow off criticism and don’t bother addressing issues.

 To get a complete picture, look through popular sites such as Google, Yelp, TrustPilot, and the Better Business Bureau.